 This is probably the most common option people choose.
 Most people have the financial requirement to sell their current home in order to purchase another.
 The benefit of this type of move is you don’t have to worry about carrying two mortgage payments.
 The negative is you will most likely end up moving twice.
 An inexpensive interim option is to move in with family while searching for your next home.
 Others opt for flexible apartment leases.
 Once your home is under contract, you could start looking and bidding on homes.

-However, you will have to make your offer contingent upon the closing of your current home, which is a big contingency.
+You will have to make your offer contingent upon the closing of your current home, which is a big contingency.
 This will work against you in a multiple offer situation, but the closer you get to the closing, the less of a risk this contingency is for a seller.
 If you get lucky and find something right away that you like, you may be able to coordinate the timing so you can move from one home to another.
-However, it is a difficult task to coordinate, and is exacerbated by a lopsided market.
-You may also feel pressure to compromise on the house to find something quick and avoid the double move.
+It can be a difficult task to coordinate, and that is exacerbated by a lopsided seller's market.
+You may also feel pressure to compromise on the house you are buying to find something quick and avoid the double move.
 Be conscious of that and ensure your second home is what you really want.
 This option works well in any market.

 2) Buy first, then Sell, with Bridge Loan

-A bridge loan is a great option for someone who has a lot of equity in their home.
+A bridge loan is a great option for someone who has a lot of equity in their home, but doesn't have a lot of extra money saved up for a down payment.
+Equity is the market value of the house minus the amount owed on the mortgage.
 This type of loan allows you to use the equity in your current home as down payment on the next.
 The big advantage of this loan is you can find something to buy first so you do not have to move twice.
 The negatives are that you may be paying two loans at once for a bit.
-Bridge loans also have higher closing costs.
+Bridge loans also have closing costs and the payments are interest only.
 Often times the positives outweigh the negatives here when you consider the cost of moving twice and the cost of short term housing.
 Not to mention the hassle.
 This is a great option for a strong seller’s market, but would be very risky in a buyer’s market.